 The Council is committed to leading on and maintaining the highest standards of behaviour and in support of this hosts and chairs the National Anti-Fraud Network (NAFN).
-In addition to those mentioned above, documentation to eliminate corruption includes Procurement Standing Orders, Financial Regulations, Terms of Reference, Protocols for Gifts and Hospitality and Standards of Conduct and Ethics.
+In addition to those mentioned above, documentation to eliminate corruption includes Procurement Standing Orders, Financial Regulations, Anti-Fraud, Bribery and Corruption: Statement of Intent, Terms of Reference, Protocols for Gifts and Hospitality and Standards of Conduct and Ethics.

-The Council has a published Whistleblowing Policy on its public website and awareness and updates are provided in the Wire.
+The Council has a published Whistleblowing Policy on its public website and awareness and updates are provided in its internal communications magazine, the Wire.
 Allegations received are investigated by either the Monitoring Officer or Internal Audit.